Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Want to save having to wash paint out of that paint tray or the cost of replacing one?
 How about the cost of liners?
 Use heavy duty aluminum foil.
 Save your larger used pieces and use the clean side in your paint tray.

 Apply a coat of lemon oil to woodwork if you are painting around it.
 If any paint spatters onto the woodwork, it will wipe off without any trouble.
-You are also conditioning the woodwork at the same time.

 When doing painting, staining, or polyurethane projects; I keep Wet Ones pop-up wipes handy to clean my hands, wipe off paint brush handles, or wipe up small accidents.